Detailing

 - Any panel approaching base coat exposure

-We'll recommend alternative approaches or explain safe limitations honestly.
+We'll recommend alternative approaches or explain safe limitations clearly.

 Protecting Your Multi-Stage Investment